budius/ChromecastConverter/README.md

 That's the base functionality that I wanted for it for my personal use, but I'll be super happy to accept PullRequest contributions (specially on the GUI part) to allow it to be a bit more flexible.
 E.g.: save to a different folder, checkbox to delete or not the original, some base quality settings to adjust MAX and DEFAULT bitrates.

+To know how to compile FFMPEG with the non-free bits x264 and libfdk_aac please check here: https://trac.ffmpeg.org/wiki/CompilationGuide

 Developed by budius:
 ====================